hrydgard/ppsspp-site/docs/development/ppsspp-internals/networking2.md

 > You have to use the out sink to write the answer and the in sink for reading the body of the request.

 The default 404 handler uses `WriteHttpResponseHeader` to write the HTTP header and uses `Out()->Push(payload)` to actually write the simple 404 response.
-Verson is "1.0" (huh), code is 404 and the content size is payload's length.
+Verson is "1.0", code is 404 and the content size is payload's length.
 TODO: STR_VIEW in the info log.